 Indicatively, content includes:

 Visual analysis of data.

 |Assessment type||Unit of assessment||Weighting|

-A take-home assignment can serve as an alternative assessment for the group project proposal for resitting students, or those with extenuating circumstances (weighted 20%) An individual project can serve as an alternative assessment for the group project for resitting students, or those with extenuating circumstances (weighted 80%).
+An individual project can serve as an alternative assessment for the group project for resitting students or those with extenuating circumstances.

 C - Cognitive/analytical